shellyrgarner/clicky-game/README.md

 Created a memory game with React.

 Images are shuffled randomly after an image is clicked.
 The user's score is incremented when clicking an image for the first time.
-THe users's score is reset to 0 if they click the same image more than once.
+The users's score is reset to 0 if an image is clicked more than once.
 After an incorrect guess, the game restarts and the user's score is reset.